Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

 \textbf{(3) Traffic Condition:} Traffic condition describes when and where the data was collected, including time of day (day/night), environment type (urban, suburban, rural, highway), and presence of traffic congestion.
 These factors affect visibility, traffic flow, road layout, and driving behavior, providing diverse scenarios for evaluating autonomous driving performance.

 Datasets such as Waymo Open~\cite{sun2020waymoopen} and nuScenes~\cite{caesar2020nuscenes} are particularly widespread in the literature.
-This is largely due to their real-world fidelity, rich multisensor coverage, and comprehensive annotations, which makes them ideal for training and evaluation of \glspl{fm}.
-Additionally, it is worth noting that emerging (Visual) Question Answering datasets relevant to scenario analysis with Language Foundation Models are discussed in Section~\ref{Sec4C:VQA} and Section~\ref{Sec5C:VQA}.
+This is largely due to their real-world fidelity, rich multisensor coverage, and comprehensive annotations, which make them ideal for training and evaluation of \glspl{fm}.
+Additionally, it is worth noting that emerging (Visual) \gls{qa} datasets relevant to scenario analysis with language \glspl{fm} are discussed in Section IV-\ref{subsec:VLM-based Scenario Analysis} and Section V-\ref{subsec:mllm-scenarioanalysis}.